Tiromachelan/tetris-game/README.md

 To run, ensure that all files are in the same folder.
 Then compile and run Tetris.java.

-The following error may occur in some (rare) cases when the program is closed before it has a change to write the high score to the txt file.
+The following error may occur in some (rare) cases when the program is closed before it has a chance to write the high score to the txt file.
 If you get the following error:

 Exception in thread "main" java.util.NoSuchElementException
         at java.base/java.util.Scanner.throwFor(Scanner.java:937)